-The first part of the course just reviews some modelling principles of being lazy with excel formulas; looking at some bad practices in other models and discussing some theory.
-I also included a couple of files that you can use to prove if certain practices make a file “heavy.”
-A “heavy” file may be too big or it may be too slow.
+I start with a time line discussion is one of the keys to making a model and which has become a disgusting practice.
+When discussing time lines, I suggest a single master time line that with monthly periods pre-COD and semi-annual or quarterly periods post-COD.
+I also included a couple of files that you can use to prove if certain practices make a file “heavy” in this page and I demonstrate that there is no cost to using entire rows with LOOKUP.
+As I am old, I have looked at a lot of models and I have opinions on what are better and worse models for analysis (good models are well organised and easy to read and do not have merged cells, changing formats, too many repeated lines and macro buttons).
 In the file that you can download by clicking on the button below, you can test whether an excel practice of clicking on an entire line slows excel down or makes your file larger.
 The answer is that using an entire row or column with LOOKUP and/or INDEX does not.
 Files associated with the video that prove the size and the time issues can be downloaded by pressing the buttons below.

 I am creating these exercises for a course I am teaching so that participants can review the subjects and test their knowledge.
 The very nice person who arranged the course also asked me to include some modelling behaviours that are disgusting.
 In the exercise below I hope that you see these practices have been avoided.
 I have also discussed these practices in more detail on the A-Z page that is linked to this sentence.
 The only excel function to use in the first example is the LOOKUP function (VLOOKUP and HLOOKUP are illegal).
 En francais, cette function est RECHERCHER.
 I have included a sheet with bad practices so you can correct them.

 High Crimes and Misdemeanors in Project Finance Models (All of Us Have Been Guilty)